 Babies are messy, so you can expect a few outfit changes per day.

-Stretch your clothing budget by buying slightly larger items, cleaning and caring for clothes, asking for hand-me-downs and gently-used apparel from friends and family, or shopping at consignment stores.
+Stretch your clothing budget by buying slightly larger items, cleaning and caring for clothes, asking for hand-me-downs and gently used apparel from friends and family or shopping at consignment stores.

 Baby Toys and Entertainment

-While baby toys may seem inexpensive, many parents don't realize the importance of entertaining babies until after they have arrived — and you need to cook dinner or have a phone conversation.
+While baby toys may seem inexpensive, many parents don't realize the importance of entertaining a baby until after they have arrived — and you need to cook dinner or have a phone conversation.
 Just an infant swing could cost $89 or more.
 Items to keep your baby happy could include these one-time and recurring purchases:

 Baby Toys — One-Time Purchases

-• Playpen.
+• Playpen

-• Baby activity equipment (playmat/gym).
+• Baby activity equipment (playmat/gym)

-• Bouncy seat.
+• Bouncy seat

-• Infant swing.
+• Infant swing

 Baby Toys — Recurring Purchases:

-• Books.
+• Books

-• Toys.
+• Toys

 Smiling mother wearing a light green t-shirt reading the book "Never Touch a Tiger!" to a newborn baby dressed in a white, red, and black "I Love NY" onesie.
 The mother and newborn baby are snuggled close together on a grey couch with yellow cushions.